cmu-phil/tetrad-manual-rtd/docs/python-r-bindings.md

 Use **py-tetrad** or **rpy-tetrad** when:

 - You need **exact behavior** from Tetrad’s Java implementation
-  (e.g., FGES, FCI variants, BOSS, GRaSP, LV-Lite, BF-BIC, BF-LRT, O-sets, RA, etc.)
+  (e.g., FGES, FCI variants, BOSS, GRaSP, FCIT, BF-BIC, BF-LRT, O-sets, RA, etc.)
 - You want algorithms or features **not implemented natively in Python or R**
 - You want to call Tetrad from another language but retain:
     - Same parameters